wwwzrb/LigBee-Review/README.md

 ├── README.md            # Introduction of artifact
 ├── ligbee-usrp          # USRP implementation
 ├── ligbee-cots          # COTS implementation
-└── figures              # Please refer to '/figures' for all figures in README, since anonymous github may not support to display figures
+└── figures              # Please refer to '/figures' for all figures in README, since anonymous github may not support displaying figures.
 ```

 ## LigBee-USRP
 ### Introduction
 We implement the LigBee module at `gr-lobee-encoder`.

-The GNU Radio Companion (GRC) is shown below:
+The GNU Radio Companion (GRC) of LigBee is shown below:
 <img src="/figures/usrp/ligbee-rx.png" alt="/figures/usrp/ligbee-rx.png">